-As your school begins the process to apply to become an affiliate of the National Junior Honor Society, there are a few things to consider and prepare before beginning the official application.
+As your school begins the process to apply to become an affiliate chapter of the National Honor Society, make sure that you meet the following criteria:

-- Review the National Junior Honor Society Constitution and make sure your school is willing to comply with it.
+Finally, review the National Junior Honor Society Constitution and make sure your school is willing to comply with these national policies.

 Complete an application online.